Holding planning meetings in private homes and gardens

 You might also want to try to find ways to include young volunteers in planning, even if they can’t join the main planning meetings.
 You could take a term plan to a unit meeting, sit down separately with your young volunteers and ask them to take on parts of planning and delivering activities.

-• Think about the time of the meeting, including time of day and time of year.
+• Think about the time of the meeting, including the time of day and time of year.
 You might want to avoid exam season, for example, as this can be a very busy and stressful time.

 • Aim for the meeting to be action oriented.
 What short-term goals can you tackle?